acolombo1/Portfolio/README.md

 ### Deployment

-Copy index.html and style.css files, and the img folder with its files, to the HTTP server.
+Copy index.html and style.css files, and the img folder with its files, to an HTTP server.

 Deployed to: [https://acolombo1.github.io](https://acolombo1.github.io)